Dear Families of L’Ecole Française du Maine,

 For the Greater Good

 We are all making sacrifices during this pandemic, and the School appreciates the enormous effort of all the members of our school family.
 I want to thank those of you who have written to share kinds words and encouragement.
 These sentiments are so appreciated at this difficult time.
 One parent wrote to let us know that seeing the children in action through Zoom classes has been an eye-opening experience.
 Having a glimpse of their child interacting in class has solidified their commitment to French immersion.
-They were truly amazed by the way their child was able to communicate in French and shared they now have a better understanding of the depth of the instruction and the richness of the experience.
+They were truly amazed by how their child communicated in French and shared they now have a better understanding of the depth of the instruction and the richness of the experience.
 We also recognize there are many frustrations for parents as well.
 Many of you are working from home and have also been assisting your children with schoolwork at the same time.
-This is not easy and I want to personally thank you for supporting our efforts while facing your own life disruptions.
+This is not easy, and I want to personally thank you for supporting our efforts while facing your own life disruptions.

 How can you help?

 Also, if you know of any families who would be interested in EFDM, please refer them to the School.
-Our admission season was abruptly interrupted by this crisis and we are still looking for new families.
+Our admission season was abruptly interrupted by this crisis, and we are still looking for new families.
 EFDM’s small, safe classroom environment will be even more appealing as we ease back into society.
 Knowing a child attends a school environment with limited exposure will certainly appeal to many families in the coming year, so please let your friends know about us!

-Founder and Director of Admissions & Financial Aid
+Beth LeBihan, Founder and Director of Admissions & Financial Aid